quintel/documentation/docs/main/electricity-conversion.md

 _Checkout: the ['Flexibility'](flexibility) infopage for more information about the difference between flexible and inflexible supply and demand technologies._

+## Behaviour of technologies
+The behaviour of flexible demand technologies is determined mainly by the **installed capacity** and the **willingness-to-pay**.
+The installed capacity determines how much electricity each technology can consume in a given hour.
+The willingness-to-pay determines the maximum price that a technology is willing to pay to consume that electricity.

+### Willingness-to-pay
+When multiple flexible demand technologies are installed, each with their own willingness-to-pay, this creates a demand-side merit order.
+Inflexible (or baseload) demand is always served first in this merit order.
+This is because the willingness-to-pay of the baseload demand is effectively represented by the Value of Lost Load (['VoLL'](https://pro.energytransitionmodel.com/scenario/costs/costs_flexibility/value-of-lost-load)).
+Baseload demand is only curtailed when total supply falls short.
+In this case a shortage occurs and load is lost (see ['Loss of Load Expectation'](loss-of-load-expectation)).
+The costs that consumers incur for this loss of load is represented by the VoLL, which typically ranges between 3000 and 10000 euros/MWh and is therefore significantly higher than the typical willingness-to-pay of flexible demand technologies.

+The electricity market is cleared in each hour by matching the demand-side merit order with the supply-side merit order.
+This market clearing determines which flexible demand technologies are supplied in each hour and what the electricity price will be.
+If a flexible demand technology is price-setting in a given hour, the electricity price in that hour will be equal to the willingness-to-pay of that technology.
+On the ['Merit order'](merit-order) infopage the process of market clearing in the model is described in more detail, including an description of how the electricity price is set.

 ## Description of technologies

 ### Power-to-gas